OleksandrSaven/ProductManager/README.md

 - **Database**: The project uses a relational database MySQL to store book and user data.
 The choice of database can be configured to fit your requirements.

+-**Caffeine Cache**: Caffeine cache is a high-performance cache library for Java.

 - **Maven**: Maven is used for project management and dependency resolution.
 It simplifies the build and package process.
 -
 - ## How to use